gtk-rs/rustdoc-comments/cairo/docs.md

 The `RefWriter` references the write object, which is why a lifetime parameter is required.

-If you would like the surface to own the write object instead, use `Writer`.
+If you would like the surface to own the write object, pass a `&'w mut _` reference.
+The `Writer` will borrow that lifetime until it is dropped.
 <!-- file ps.rs -->
 <!-- struct File -->
 A PostScript surface that writes to a file